PopovEvgeniy/sdcopy/readme.txt

 Exit codes.

 0: The operation was successfully completed.
-1: Can't open the input file.
+1: Can't open the input file!
-2: Can't create or open the output file.
+2: Can't create or open the output file!
-3: Can't allocate memory.
+3: Can't jump to the start offset!
-4: Can't decode an argument.
+4: Can't read data!
+5: Can't write data!
-5: An input file with zero length is not supported.
+6: An input file with zero length is not supported.
-6: This offset is invalid!
 7: The start offset is invalid!
+8: The block length is invalid!
+9: The start offset is invalid!
 The minimal start offset: 1
-8: Can't jump to the start offset.
-9: Can't read data.
-10: Can't write data.
+10: Can't decode an argument.
+11: Can't allocate memory!

 The source code.